Eugen888-oss/PP6/README.md

 #### Reflection Questions

 1. **What is a file descriptor and how does the OS use it?**
+This is a number that the operating system assigns to a file or record when it is opened to identify it.
 2. **How can you obtain or duplicate a file descriptor for another resource (e.g., a file or socket)?**
+When a socket or file is opened with system calls such as open() or socket(), or when copying with dup() or dup2().
 3. **What might happen if you use an invalid file descriptor in a syscall?**
+It returns an error.
 ---

 ### Task 3: C Printing